TAXING SSDI & SSI BENEFITS

 Similarly, in the recent past, gay and lesbian couples were legally married in some states and not others.
 As some states refused to recognize gay marriages from other states.
 However, on June 26, 2015, the Supreme Court overturned state bans on same sex marriage in Obergefell v.
 Hodges.
 This made same sex marriage legal in all 50 states.

-Even though that is the current state of the law, US Supreme Court Justice Thomas, who is an African-American man married to a white woman, has stated his desire to overturn the right of gay and lesbian couples to marry.
+Even though that is the current state of the law, US Supreme Court Justice Thomas, who is an African-American man married to a white woman, has stated his desire to end the right of gay and lesbian couples to marry.
 If he and other Justicies overturn the holding in Obergefell, then what is to stop states from making laws against the right of interracial couples to marry?
 His own marriage may be found to be illegal.
-Learn more information about same sex marriage and Social Security benefits.
+Learn about same sex marriage and Social Security benefits.

 3. DO YOU HAVE OTHER INCOME THE IRS CAN TAX?